royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

    # which seems it is all of them (for this chromosome)

-Q: Can you think of a reason why subsetting the data post-hoc is not the greatest idea?
+Q: Can you think of a reason why subsetting the full results to the ones we want to replicate post-hoc is not the greatest idea?

 Q: What is the major limitation of trying to replicate?

 To also reduce our multiple testing burden, we can also only test variants that are close to genes.
 We need that information though.
 Let us add this to the results for now.

-They look like this
+We can see what this information look like this

 .. code-block:: python